 - A New Orleans ghost tour: Best to do it at night (not my cup of tea), ghost tours have become very popular.
 Make sure to book your group tour in advance as they tend to be booked during Essence and pack your sage in case you need to cleanse that ora after.

-- A New Orleans swamp tour: A trip down the famous Mississippi is always a good idea.
+- A New Orleans swamp tour: A trip down the famous Mississippi is a cool way to flip the script and get out of the city.
 Relive your Girls Trip moment but be sure to pack your mosquito repellent and wear sneakers or closed toe shoes for this one.

-- Shopping: A stroll down Magazine Street is always a good idea if you love vintage shopping and trinkets.
-I love popping into the many shops and picking up creole seasoning and hot sauces.
+- Shopping: A stroll down Magazine Street is always a good idea if you love vintage shopping and unique gifts.
+I love popping into the many shops and picking up creole seasoning, vintage jewelry, leather sandals and crystals.

 Written by Vanessa James.
 All opinions are my own.